Representation and reconstruction of covariance operators in linear inverse problems: Simulations

-with $\{f_q: q=1,2,3\}$ denoting the components of $f$.
+with $\{f_q: q=1,2,3\}$ denoting the components of $\vect{f}$.
 The same penalty operator is also adopted to generalize to vector-valued functions the PC models introduced in Sections \ref{sec:PCfunctions}-\ref{sec:PCcovariances}.
-The constant $\lambda$ is chosen by $K$-fold cross-validation, with $K = 2$.
-Once we obtain the estimates $\{\hat{\vect{x}}_l\}$ we can compute the estimated PC functions $\{\bm{\psi}_r\}$ be applying classical multivariate PC analysis on the reconstructed objects $\hat{\vect{x}}_l$.
+In this approach, the constant $\lambda$ is chosen independently for each of the $m$ functions by partitioning the $241$ detectors in roughly equally sized $K=2$ groups and applying $K$-fold cross-validation.
+The criterion for the optimal $\lambda$ is the average reconstruction error, on the sensors space, computed on the validation groups.
+Once we obtain the estimates $\{\hat{\vect{x}}_l\}$ we can compute the estimated PC functions $\{\bm{\psi}_r\}$ by applying classical multivariate PC analysis on the reconstructed objects $\hat{\vect{x}}_l$.

 The estimates are compared to those of the proposed PC function model, as described in Algorithm~\ref{alg:InversefPCA}, with 15 iterations.
-The smoothing coefficient $\lambda$ here is also chosen by $K$-fold cross-validation, with $K = 2$.
+Note that, instead, a tolerance could be fixed to test if the algorithm has converged.
+However, 15 iterations give satisfactory convergence levels in our simulations and application studies.
+We partition the $m$ observations in equally sized $K = 2$ groups and perform $K$-fold cross-validation for the choice of the penalty.
+Specifically, we choose the coefficient $\lambda$ that minimizes the sensors space reconstruction error, on the validation groups.

 To evaluate the performances of the two approaches, we generate 100 datasets as previously detailed.
-The quality of the estimated $r$th PC function is then measured with $\sum_{q=1}^3 \|\nabla_{\mathcal{M}}(\psi_{r,q} - \hat{\psi}_{r,q})\|^2$.
-The operator $\nabla_{\mathcal{M}}$ is the gradient operator on the manifold $\M$ and could be regarded as a generalization to manifolds of the gradient operator as defined for a 2-dimensional Euclidean domain.
-The results are summarized in the boxplots in Figure~\ref{fig:PCfunctions_sim_boxplots}, for two different signal to noise ratios, where the Gaussian noise has standard deviation $\sigma = 5$ and $\sigma = 10$.
+The quality of the estimated $r$th PC function is then measured with $E(\bm{\psi}_r,\hat{\bm{\psi}}_r) = \sum_{q=1}^3 \|\nabla_{\mathcal{M}}(\psi_{r,q} - \hat{\psi}_{r,q})\|^2$.
+The results are summarized in the boxplots in Figure~\ref{fig:PCfunctions_sim_boxplots}, for two different signal-to-noise ratios, where the Gaussian noise has standard deviation $\sigma = 5$ and $\sigma = 10$.
 In Figure~\ref{fig:signal_sim} we show an example of a signal on the brain space corrupted with the specified noise levels.